pjc0247/Oven/readme.md

 Better points than `dynamic` keyword
 ----
-* Strict type and name checking
+* CompileTime : Strict type and name checking
-* BUT, dynamic linking between interface and implementation
+* RunTime :  Dynamic linking between interface and implementation

 How to Bake
 ----